 Nature and Empire Beyond the German Homeland?

 My current research focuses on German environmental history in colonial Southwest Africa (1884-1915), so modern-day Namibia.
 In 2014 I began looking into the German settler community during colonial rule.
 That year, and thanks to a summer research grant from Northern Arizona University, I was able to complete preliminary archival research: I accessed the colonial collections of the National Archives (Bundesarchiv) in Berlin-Lichterfelde, Germany, and spent time in the National Archives and the National Library in Windhoek, Namibia.
 During my time in Namibia I stumbled upon a variety of intriguing legacies of German colonialism, and I recently submitted a chapter for an edited volume focusing on the genre of German settler colonial ‘reprints’ or ‘republications’ as these appear in Namibia today.
 Research grants from Bridgewater College have allowed me to continue my archival research in Germany in 2016 and 2017, and I am currently using these materials to shed more light onto a variety of environmental dynamics within this German outpost.
 I presented about some aspects of my work at the conference “The Best Ideas?
 Nature, Nations, and Collective Memory” at the German Historical Institute London in December 2016; I shared the focus of my current research at the Berlin-Brandenburg Colloquium für Umweltgeschichte at the Humboldt-University Berlin in June and NEWSA in Burlington, VT, in October.
-A short vignette around the nationalization of trout in German Southwest Africa will appear on the Environment & Society platform Arcadia.
+A short vignette around the nationalization of trout in German Southwest Africa recently appeared on the Environment & Society platform Arcadia.
 My article on hydrology and nature in Swakopmund is forthcoming in Environment and History and another article focusing on dowsing is currently under review.